 Compression is a part of the “dynamics” – it influences the dynamic range.
 The Xotic SP and Cali76 Deluxe are some of our favorite compressor pedals.
 Though classically used on clean guitar signals in country, blues, and funk, they enjoy all-pervading popularity across styles and genres.

 Anything that goes after a compressor is also going to get controlled in the process.
-For instance, if you place an OD before a compressor it will boost the overdriven signal and if you place the OD after the compressor the signal will sound more compressed.
+For instance, if you place an OD before a compressor it will boost the overdriven signal, and if you place the OD after the compressor, the signal will sound more compressed (and you have to be aware of where you put your EQ in that chain too as they tend to add noise).

 For this reason, they are generally placed at the beginning of the effects signal chain.
-It is important to understand what goes after and before a compressor and how it influences the tone.
+Understanding what goes after and before a compressor and how it influences the tone is important.

 Guitar Wah Pedals: An Overview